 Enter the holy sextet of travel freshness: hands, mouth, face, body, clothes ... and mind.
 Whether you're on a trek through the Amazon jungle or a bus tour through Germany, keeping fresh and clean on the road can improve your spirits, maintain health, and assure that fellow travelers and locals aren't scared off by your haggard appearance and penetrating odor.
-Check out our travel hygiene tips and don't forget to share your own!
+Check out our travel hygiene tips below.

 While doctors mostly agree that washing hands with hot, soapy water is best for preventing the spread of germs, there are times when this simply isn't an option for travelers.
 In these cases, your best bet is an alcohol-based sanitizer (in cloth or liquid form) such as Purell.
-Squirt and rub before a restaurant meal, when leaving a bathroom or after fondling a stone bust of Nefertiti at a souvenir shop.
-Other top times for a squirt while traveling?
-After using an ATM, riding an escalator or handling llamas in South America.
+Squirt and rub before a restaurant meal, after using an ATM or after fondling a stone bust of Nefertiti at a souvenir shop.

 A clean face can do a lot to offset dirty hands and foul breath.
 When considering your face on the road, there are two things to keep in mind: the climate of your destination and your skin type.
 Leaving for Egypt's desert sands?
 Pack plenty of lip balm and moisturizer.
-Hiking the rain forests in Cost Rica?
+Hiking the rain forests in Costa Rica?
 Nature will help you out a little.
 But no matter where you're traveling, sunblock is absolutely essential if you'll be spending any time outdoors.
-Save room in your suitcase by packing a combination sunblock/moisturizer or sunblock/foundation (or a combo of all three).
+Save room in your suitcase by packing a combination sunblock/moisturizer or sunblock/foundation.

 Beyond staying hydrated, there's the question of facial cleanliness.
-There are a bevy of water-less facial products that can be used on the road -- say, while camping.
-Pur Minerals has Mineral Quick Clean, a rinse-free facial cleanser and makeup remover.
-And a company called basis offers "so refreshing facial cleansing cloths," another highly rated choice.
-These individually wrapped cloths are alcohol- and soap-free -- and don't require any water.
+There are a bevy of waterless facial products that can be used on the road -- say, while camping.
+Vichy offers a rinse-free facial cleanser and makeup remover; another option is a set of So Refreshing Facial Cleansing Cloths from Basis.
+These individually wrapped cloths are are alcohol- and soap-free and don't require any water.

 So what to do to avoid that foul, sticky taste in the mouth and that look of revulsion from your neighbor on the plane or metro?
 Beyond the obvious mints or gum, and avoidance of garlic and kimchi (spicy pickled cabbage being the most popular variety), there are a number of products that promote oral hygiene on the road.
 Colgate Wisps are disposable mini-toothbrushes that provide a quick and easy mouth-freshening option when you can't brush your teeth for real.
 The brush head has a freshening bead that releases a mouth cleaning liquid when you scrub, and a pick on the opposite end provides a floss option.
 It requires no water to use, and the ingredients are safe to swallow (except for the brush itself, of course!).